Zeshanali315/Hello-world/README.md

 # Hello-world
 This is my first repositry on github.
-Its Zeshan ALi here.
-I am new here learning git and github repositry.